wadyaua/wadyaua/README.md

 <hr/>

 * 🌍  I'm based in Ukraine, Kiev
-* 🧠  I'm learning JavaScript
+* 🧠  Currently learning JavaScript
 * 🤝  I’m open to new opportunities in Front-End development and collaborative teamwork.

 <div align="left">